-The Perkins mission is to prepare children and young adults who are blind with the education, tools and skills they need to realize their potential.
+The Perkins mission is to prepare children and young adults who are blind with the education, confidence and skills they need to realize their potential.

 Perkins consists of five distinct lines of business that collaborate on local, national and global levels that work together every day to change what it means to be blind.